aio-libs-abandoned/aioredis-py/docs/api_reference.rst

                 (uses :func:`asyncio.get_event_loop` if not specified).
    :type loop: :ref:`EventLoop<asyncio-event-loop>`

-   :param create_connection_timeout: Max time used to open a connection,
+   :param create_connection_timeout: Max time to open a connection,
-      otherwise raise an :exc:`asyncio.TimeoutError`.
-      ``None`` by default.
+      otherwise raise an :exc:`asyncio.TimeoutError`. ``None`` by default.
    :type create_connection_timeout: float greater than 0 or None

+   :param pool_cls: Can be used to instantiate custom pool class.
+      This argument **must be** a subclass of :class:`~aioredis.abc.AbcPool`.
+   :type pool_cls: aioredis.abc.AbcPool

+   :param connection_cls: Can be used to make pool instantiate custom
+      connection classes.
+This argument **must be** a subclass of :class:`~aioredis.abc.AbcConnection`.
+   :type connection_cls: aioredis.abc.AbcConnection

    :return: :class:`ConnectionsPool` instance.